 What Is Autism?

-Autism spectrum disorder (ASD) is a complex neurological disorder this is also considered a developmental disability.
+According to the Department of Labor, Autism spectrum disorder (ASD) “a neurological developmental disability with an estimated prevalence of one to two percent of the American and worldwide population.”
 Commonly known as autism, the disorder usually manifests in early childhood and affects a child’s ability to communicate and interact with others.
 Symptoms can include a wide range of social, linguistic, and sensory issues.
 However, since autism is a spectrum disorder, the symptoms can vary widely.
-No two children with autism are alike.
+No two children with autism are alike and each person’s individual experience with autism, including their need for support and medical intervention, can vary widely.

 How Is Autism Diagnosed?

 If your child has developmental delays, you should speak with a health care professional who specializes in neurological or developmental issues in children.
 NeuroHealth Arlington Heights is an expert family practice that can assess your child.
 We offer autism treatment to patients in and around Arlington Heights, IL.

 Since Autism symptoms vary so widely, and a lot of the symptoms are shared with other disorders such as ADHD, diagnosis can be tricky.
 There isn’t one set test that can determine whether or not your child is on the spectrum.
 However, working with an experienced medical provider who has worked with many similar cases increases your chances of getting a correct diagnosis.

 The specialist may: